Tire Test Results

 Michelin CrossClimate2 (Grand Touring All-Season, 235/55R19 105V)

-• What We Liked: It feels secure and accurate in the wet and on the road.
+• What We Liked: It feels secure and accurate in the wet, the snow, and on the road.

 • What We'd Improve: Cabin noise can be somewhat of an issue.

-• Summary: It's still a safe bet in rough weather, but it wasn't as nice on the road as we'd previously found.
+• Summary: It's still a safe bet in pretty much any rough weather but it wasn't as nice on the road as we'd previously found.

 Pirelli Scorpion AS Plus 3 (Crossover/SUV Touring All-Season, 235/55R19 105V)